KatherineMichel/digital-commonplace/README.md

 https://githubuniverse.com/ | Home | GitHub Universe
 http://githubuniverse.com/watch

-https://octoverse.github.com/ | GitHub Octoverse 2017 | Highlights from the last twelve months
-https://github.com/blog/2401-the-github-diversity-report
+https://github.com/ten | Thank you for making 10 years of GitHub possible https://octoverse.github.com/ | The State of the Octoverse | The State of the Octoverse reflects on 2018 so far, teamwork across time zones, and 1.1 billion contributions. https://github.com/blog/2401-the-github-diversity-report

 https://developer.github.com/apps